 We conducted a repeated cross-sectional analysis of sexual behaviours among the resident population, regardless of whether participants had participated to the previous round or the next round: each survey round was considered as a cross-sectional survey.

 To estimate indicators representative of the entire population, and to account for varying participation rates per cluster and survey round, we adjusted estimates using post-stratification weights 21 that accounted for the distribution of sex, age group, education level, professional status and marital status of the eligible population, separately by cluster, for each survey round.
 For participants whose characteristics were not documented at a given survey round, we used the closest available questionnaire.
-For the rare cases where a participant characteristic was not documented at any point, multi factorial analysis was used to impute missing socio-demographic with the imputeFAMD method of R’s missMDA package 22.
+In the rare cases where a participant characteristic was not documented at any point, multi-factorial analysis was used to impute missing socio-demographic with the imputeFAMD method of R’s missMDA package 22.
 In the rare cases where people completed two questionnaires in the same survey round, half the weight was applied to each questionnaire.
 No sexual behaviour data was collected from trial participants from the clusters opened in 2012 (n=4 clusters) and 2013 (n=6 clusters) during their second and third survey round, respectively.
 These data were considered as missing data.

-Because the clusters were included in different stages, we included in our analyses two different time scales to distinguish contextual time trends from intervention related time trends.
+Because the clusters were included in different stages, we included in our analyses two different time scales to distinguish contextual time trends from intervention-related time trends.
 Calendar time relates to the overall number of survey rounds implemented since the start of the study in March 2012 (expressed in calendar rounds).
 Trial time relates to the number of survey rounds implemented from the date each cluster was included in the study (expressed in trial rounds and starting respectively in March 2012 for the first series of clusters, January 2013 for the second and June 2014 for the last).
 For example for a cluster that was in the group of clusters opened in January 2013, the second round of questionnaires was at Trial Round 2, which corresponds to the Calendar Round 3 (Table 1).

-We first performed a descriptive analysis.
-The proportion for each indicator was computed by trial round, sex and trial arm, with and without survey weights (Figure 1).
+We first described the proportion for each indicator by trial round, sex and trial arm, with and without survey weights (Figure 1).
 The 95% confidence intervals were computed using the 2.5 and 97.5 percentile of the bootstrapped distribution of the proportion using the boot function of R’s boot package 23.